vartan/ifttt-these/README.md

 #ifttt-these

 This package is middleware for IFTTT, allowing custom triggers and actions.

+This package is under development, but should work as-is.
+If you have any suggestions on better terminologies/function names, please let me know!

 # Installing ifttt-these
 Run `npm install ifttt-these`